pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

   void Awake()
   {
-    // Retrieve the wepaon only once
+    // Retrieve the weapon only once
     weapon = GetComponent<WeaponScript>();
   }